 More than that, however, was the fact that Dr. Chuck "regarded himself as a citizen of the world."
 Others did, too.
 As the Post-Bulletin reports, during the "early, idealistic years of the United Nations," President Dwight D. Eisenhower named Dr. Chuck "a delegate to the World Health Organization and president of the American Association for the United Nations."
 That role would lead to him serving as an "informal U.S. ambassador" to "Nepal, Japan, the Soviet Union, and Eastern Europe during the Cold War and beyond."

 For all of his intellect and accomplishments, it was Dr. Chuck's humble and gregarious personality that drew others to him.
 He made a lasting impression on those lucky enough to work alongside him at Mayo Clinic.
-Like retired surgical technician Elaine Stewart, who writes in this 2014 Mayo Clinic Health System story that she'll always treasure her many pre-op conversations with Dr. Chuck.
+Like retired surgical technician Elaine Stewart, who writes in a 2014 Mayo Clinic Health System story that she'll always treasure her many pre-op conversations with Dr. Chuck.
 "He always showed an interest in what I was doing and what my aspirations were," she writes.

 But what she'll remember most is Dr. Chuck's respect and compassion for his patients.
 "I clearly remember one of those times because it defined him as the compassionate man he was," Stewart writes.
 "A woman was brought into the operating room to have her surgery when Dr. Mayo was present.
 The woman looked up at him with her sad eyes and said, 'I don't know how this will turn out, but I want you to know I don't have anyone in this world.'
 Dr. Mayo looked kindly at her and said, 'You have me.'
 Just three little words, but we could tell how comforting those words were to her as she smiled and closed her eyes."